.::howieko::.

 Image Preprocessing

-You’ll want to use PIL to load the image (documentation).
+to load the image (documentation).
 It’s best to write a function that preprocesses the image so it can be used as input for the model.
 This function should process the images in the same manner used for training.

 First, resize the images where the shortest side is 256 pixels, keeping the aspect ratio.
-This can be done with the thumbnail or resize methods.
-Then you’ll need to crop out the center 224x224 portion of the image.
+This can be done with the thumbnail

 Color channels of images are typically encoded as integers 0-255, but the model expected floats 0-1.
 You’ll need to convert the values.
-It’s easiest with a Numpy array, which you can get from a PIL image like so np_image = np.array(pil_image).
+It’s easiest with a Numpy array, which you can get from a PIL image like so np_image = np.array(pil_image)

 As before, the network expects the images to be normalized in a specific way.
-For the means, it’s [0.485, 0.456, 0.406] and for the standard deviations [0.229, 0.224, 0.225].
-You’ll want to subtract the means from each color channel, then divide by the standard deviation.
+For the means, it’s [0.485, 0.456, 0.406]

 And finally, PyTorch expects the color channel to be the first dimension but it’s the third dimension in the PIL image and Numpy array.
-You can reorder dimensions using ndarray.transpose.
-The color channel needs to be first and retain the order of the other two dimensions.
+You can reorder dimensions using ndarray.transpose

 I picked a random folder and image, set it to the image_path below.
 Then displayed the image for reference.